3. Credits Spreadsheet

 By default, videos are shown in their original size.
 To resize them, append either “[width]x” or “x[height]”.
 For example, to make the video 200 pixels wide, write:

-By default, the video starts playing as soon as it comes into view and stops once it goes out of view:
+Each video has an allotted timeframe in which it will play.
+By default, that timeframe starts as soon as the video comes into view and stops once it goes out of view:

-To start playback a bit later and end it a bit earlier, append “Margin”, followed by a timecode specifying how much time should remain free at the start and end.
-For example, to start one second later and end one second earlier, write:
+To shrink the timeframe, append “Margin”, followed by a timecode specifying how much time should be peeled off the timeframe at the start and end.
+For example, to start the timeframe one second later and end it one second earlier, write:

 To control the start and end margins separately, specify two timecodes: